PLANNING & ZONING

-The regular meeting of the Taylorsville-Spencer County Joint Planning and Zoning Commission was held October 19, 2017 at 7:00 p.m. in the meeting room, East Main Street, Taylorsville KY.
+The regular meeting of the Taylorsville-Spencer County Joint Planning and Zoning Commission was held February 1, 2018 at 7:00 p.m. in the meeting room, East Main Street, Taylorsville, KY.

 Chairman Gordon Deapen called the meeting to order.

-Motion was made by Commissioner Travis and seconded by Commissioner Noel to approve the docket for the meeting.
+Motion was made by Commissioner Travis and seconded by Commissioner Faue to approve the docket for the meeting.
 Motion carried with none opposed.

-Motion was made by Commissioner Clayton and seconded by Commissioner Brown to accept the minutes of the October 5, 2017 meeting as amended and corrections read.
+Motion was made by Commissioner Woods and seconded by Commissioner Mudd to approve the minutes of the January 18.
+2018 meeting as corrected.
 Motion carried with none opposed.

 Committees report: There were none.

-Attorney Dale gave the oath of testimony to those in the audience wishing to address the commission.
+Attorney Dale gave the oath of testimony to the applicant, James Patrick Sadlo.

 Old Business: There was none.